 |Joel Augusto Muniz||from June/2004 to May/2008|

-Graduate Programs in Specialized Fields aim to educate masters and doctors who are able to:
+Graduate programs aim to train masters and doctors who are able to:

-a) propose, competently, the resolution of technical and scientific issues in their area of knowledge;
+a) propose, competently, the resolution of technical-scientific problems in their area of knowledge;

-b) contribute to the development of innovative products and technological processes environmentally compatible;
+b) contribute to the development of environmentally compatible innovative technological products and processes;

-c) develop innovative educational processes that promote human development and citizenship;
+c) develop innovative educational processes that promote qualified human development and citizenship;

-d) base their pedagogical and scientific conduct in ethical and socially responsible standards.
+d) to base their scientific and pedagogical conduct on ethical and socially responsible standards.